conan7882/conan7882.github.io/_includes/cv.md

     onclick='$("#abs_boxuan2017foramsclassify").toggle()'>abs</a>] [<a href='http://conan7882.github.io/data/papers/boxuan-ssci2017-foramsclassify.pdf' target='_blank'>pdf</a>] <br>

 <div id="abs_boxuan2017foramsclassify" style="text-align: justify; display: none" markdown="1">
 Identifying Foraminifera (or forams for short) is essential for oceanographic and geoscience research as well as petroleum exploration.
 Currently, this is mostly accomplished using trained human pickers, routinely taking weeks or even months to accomplish the task.
-In this paper, a foram identifica- tion pipeline is proposed to automatic identify forams based on computer vision and machine learning techniques.
+In this paper, a foram identification pipeline is proposed to automatic identify forams based on computer vision and machine learning techniques.
 A microscope based image capturing system is used to collect a labelled image data set.
 Various popular image classification algorithms are adapted to this specific task and evaluated under various conditions.
 Finally, the potential of a weighted cross-entropy loss function in adjusting the trade-off between precision and recall is tested.
 The classification algorithms provide competitive results when compared to human experts labeling of the data set.
 </div>

 </td>